thephez/dash-docs/readme/ref_transactions.md

 | *Varies* | extra_payload size | compactSize uint | *Added by DIP2 in v0.13.0*<br><br>Variable number of bytes of extra payload for DIP2-based special transactions
 | *Varies* | extra_payload | blob               | *Added by DIP2 in v0.13.0*<br><br>Special transaction payload.

 A transaction may have multiple inputs and outputs, so the txIn and txOut structures may recur within a transaction.
-CompactSize unsigned integers are a form of variable-length integers; they are described in the [CompactSize section][section CompactSize unsigned integer].
+CompactSize unsigned integers are a form of variable-length integers; they are described in the [CompactSize section](#section-compactsize-unsigned-integers).

 ## JSON-RPC Responses